datrs/hypercore-protocol-rs/README.md

 * Use this key to connect from Rust and pipe the file content to stdout:
   `cargo run --example basic -- server 8000 KEY`

+## Contributing

+We're actively looking for contributors to the datrust development!

+If you're interested, the easiest is to say hi in the `#rust` channel on the [Hypercore Protocol Discord](https://chat.hypercore-protocol.org/).

+Contributions include pull requests, issue reports, documentation, design and other work that benefits this project.

+This project is welcoming contributions from anyone who acts in good faith!
+We do not tolerate toxic behavior or discriminations against other contributors.
+People who engage with this project in bad faith or fail to reflect and change harmful behavior may be excluded from contributing.
+Should you feel that someone acted in such a way, please reach out to the authors of this project.

+Open, diverse, and inclusive communities live and die on the basis of trust.
+Contributors can disagree with one another so long as they trust that those disagreements are in good faith and everyone is working towards a common goal.